Welcome back! If you missed Part 1 make sure you jump back! We’re kind of in the middle of something…

-Personally I think the words “I love you” should never come as a surprise but rather should confirm the experience someone has of you already in their life because Love is a verb, a “doing” word.
+Personally I think the words “I love you” should never come as a surprise but rather should confirm the experience someone has of you already in their life because Love is primarily a verb, a “doing” word.
 It should be like walking up to your employer after working for them for 20 years and saying “I work for you.”
 What’s my point?
 Erm……hang on…… OH YEAH!
 Telling God that we love Him is not the same as actually loving Him.
-Jesus makes it clear that loving God is caring about and acting based on what is important to His heart (John 14:15).
+It’s part of it but it’s incomplete.
+Jesus makes it clear that loving God is caring about what He cares about and living lives based on what is important to His heart (John 14:15).

 “Telling God that we love Him is not the same as actually loving Him.”

 There’s something about love that is fierce and untameable while not lacking discipline.
-To me, rationalisedpassion looks like cold, dead, lifeless religion.
-I’m not talking about being foolish but I am saying that the foolishness of God is wiser than man’s wisdom (1Cor 1:25) and that we need to get better at discerning the difference.
+And I could do with a bit more of that old time religion.
+I’m not talking about being foolhardy but I am saying that the foolishness of God is wiser than Man’s wisdom (1Cor 1:25) and that we need to get better at discerning the difference.

 Loving the Lord with all our strength leads to an increase in our capacity to love Him.
 Personally I think the words “I love you” should never come as a surprise but rather should confirm the experience someone has of you already in their life because Love is a verb, a “doing” word.

 #4 “Pretty much anything Jesus said about how to treat other people…”